plone/plone.restapi-angular/docs/reference/services.rst

 `isAuthenticated`: observable indicating the current authentication status.
 The `state` property is a boolean indicating if the user is logged or not, and the `error` property indicates the error if any.
+The `username` property is the name of the logged in user, if any.

 Methods: